Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Overview-of-BRIT.md

 shortWalletID = RIPE160(SHA256(payer.britWalletId))    (4)
 ```

-and attempts to locate an existing Redeemer-Payer link using this identifier.
+and attempts to locate an existing Payer-Redeemer link using this identifier.
 If this operation does not yield a Redeemer
 then one is chosen at random.

 This approach ensures that if the same `payer.britWalletId` is subsequently encountered, perhaps as a result of an upgrade or a
 restoration to a different machine, then the same Redeemer will be selected to provide continuity.

-The `payer.britWalletId` is hashed to avoid the raw value being stored unencrypted on the Matcher file system.
+The `payer.britWalletId` is hashed to avoid the raw value being stored in plain text on the Matcher file system.

 #### 9. Matcher derives an address generator